 Her much-hyped and most recommended book It Ends With Us, which was published in 2016, is still on the tip of many tongues.
 It’s a brave novel about love and trauma and examines how the cycle of abuse can be passed down from one generation to the next.

-About It Ends with Us:
+What is It Ends with Us about?

 The novel is told from the perspective of Lily Bloom, an eccentric florist who is starting afresh in Boston.
 While setting up the business, her heart melts for an angsty and arrogant neurosurgeon Ryle who equally cares for her.
 But as their romance takes off, Atlas, her first love and the past she left behind reappears on the scene and threatens the life she has built with Ryle.

-Sequel of It Ends with Us:
+Is there a sequel of It Ends with Us?

+Yes.
 The much-anticipated sequel of the book called ‘It Starts With Us‘ is scheduled to hit the shelves on October 18, 2022.

-It Ends With Us (Movie):
+It Ends With Us (Movie): What We Know?